purity-wangu/alx-system_engineering-devops/0x00-shell_basics/README.md

-# bash script that prints the absolute path name of the current working directory.
+splay the contents list of your current directory